maciejczyzewski/maciejczyzewski.github.io/_posts/2014-06-23-application-cache-in-html5.markdown

 ### Status

 The `window.applicationCache` object is your programmatic access the browser’s app cache.
-Its status property is useful for checking the current state of the cache:
+It’s status property is useful for checking the current state of the cache:

 ```javascript
 var appCache = window.applicationCache;